-The handpieces that our surgeons use for AirSculpt[®] procedures are currently manufactured by Euromi.
+The handpieces that our surgeons use for AirSculpt® procedures are currently manufactured by Euromi.
 We have not qualified alternate suppliers and rely upon purchase orders, rather than long-term supply agreements.
-A supply interruption or an increase in demand beyond Euromi's capabilities could harm our ability to perform AirSculpt[®] procedures until new sources of supply are identified and qualified.
+A supply interruption or an increase in demand beyond Euromi's capabilities could harm our ability to perform AirSculpt® procedures until new sources of supply are identified and qualified.
 Our reliance on a single supplier of handpieces subjects us to a number of risks that could harm our business, including:

-- interruption of supply resulting from modifications to or discontinuation of Euromi's operations; - delays in product shipments resulting from uncorrected defects, reliability issues, or Euromi's variation in a component; - a lack of long-term supply agreements; - inability to obtain adequate supply in a timely manner or to obtain adequate supply on commercially reasonable terms; - difficulty and cost associated with locating and qualifying alternative suppliers for our handpieces in a timely manner: - production delays related to the evaluation and testing of handpieces from alternative suppliers and corresponding regulatory qualifications; and - damage to our brand reputation caused by defective handpieces.
+- interruption of supply resulting from modifications to or discontinuation of Euromi's operations; - delays in product shipments resulting from uncorrected defects, reliability issues, or Euromi's variation in a component;

+- a lack of long-term supply agreements; - inability to obtain adequate supply in a timely manner or to obtain adequate supply on commercially reasonable terms; - difficulty and cost associated with locating and qualifying alternative suppliers for our handpieces in a timely manner: - production delays related to the evaluation and testing of handpieces from alternative suppliers and corresponding regulatory qualifications; and - damage to our brand reputation caused by defective handpieces.

-Moreover, the COVID-19 pandemic has resulted in widespread global supply chain disruptions to vendors including critical supply shortages, significant material cost inflation and extended lead times for items that are required for our operations.
+Moreover, during the past several years, macroeconomic and geopolitical conditions, as well as outbreaks of COVID-19, have resulted in widespread global supply chain delays and disruptions to vendors, including critical supply shortages, significant material cost inflation and extended lead times for items that are required for our operations.
 Any such interruptions to our supply chain could increase our costs and could limit the availability of products critical to our operations.